Fulbright African Research Scholar Program (ARSP)

-Fulbright Visiting Scholar Program Grants are highly competitive and several stages of review are necessary to make the final selection of participants.
+Fulbright African Research Scholar Program Grants are highly competitive and several stages of review are necessary to make the final selection of participants.
 Applicants must fulfill the eligibility criteria outlined above to be considered.
-Applications are due on Sunday, June 20, 2021.
+Applications are due on Monday, May 09, 2022.
 Qualified candidates will be interviewed in English by the U.S. Embassy Selection Committee in June.
-Those selected will be required to complete a more detailed online application, which will be sent to Washington, D.C. for final approval in August.
-Fulbright grantees will be announced in March 2022.
+Completed applications will be sent to Washington, D.C. for final approval in late-September.
+Fulbright grantees will be announced in March 2023.

 To Submit an Application

-Applications must be submitted using the Embark Visiting Scholar system, accessible at https://apply.iie.org/fvsp2022.
+Applications must be submitted using the Slate Application for Visiting Scholar system, accessible at https://apply.iie.org/fvsp2023.
 Before completing and submitting an application, read the instructions carefully.
 All application materials must be in English or accompanied by certified English translations.
 A complete application package will include:

-- Online Application Form: https://apply.iie.org/fvsp2022.
+- Online Application Form: https://apply.iie.org/fvsp2023.
 The entire application must be submitted online.
-When entering a new application, select the correct cycle: 2022-2023 Fulbright Visiting Scholar Program.
+When entering a new application, select the correct cycle: 2023-2024 Fulbright African Research Program or Fulbright Visiting Scholar Program.

 - Indication of the type of grant sought (research or program and curriculum development).
 The Fulbright Program will assign scholars who do not indicate a preference to the appropriate category.